samugit83/TheGradientPath/AISecurityEngineering/S - Spoofing/jwt_token_theft.md

     """
     Category 9: API endpoint XSS testing.
     Tests JSON APIs for reflected content in responses.

+    TESTING MODE: DIRECT - This function sends actual HTTP requests to API endpoints with payloads in JSON body and analyzes the response for reflection.
+Automated detection, though DOM rendering of API responses may need browser verification.
     """
     import json as json_lib
     from urllib.parse import urljoin